Contrastive Deep Nonnegative Matrix Factorization for Community Detection: Experiments

 \subsection{Convergence Analysis}

-Our optimization process of the model is divided into a pre-training stage and a fine-tuning stage.
-In the pre-training stage, we actually perform NMF for each layer of the two input matrices, and the convergence of this process has been analyzed in \cite{sun2017NSED}.
-Next, we visualize the convergence of the fine-tuning stage in Fig. \ref*{g6}.
+Our optimization process is divided into two stages.
+In the pre-training stage, we perform NMF for each layer of the two input matrices, and its convergence has been analyzed in \cite{sun2017NSED}.
+Next, we visualize the convergence of the fine-tuning stage in Fig. \ref{g6}.
 We observe that our model can achieve convergence within about 20 epochs with a fast convergence rate.
 Similar results also can be observed on PubMed.